Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

 On Unix platforms that support:autocreate program:make
-(including Linux, macOS and BSD), you can create a new :mod:`venv` with the required dependencies using:autocreate
+(including Linux, macOS and BSD), you can create a new:autocreate mod:venv with the required dependencies using:autocreate

    make venv